 The latest incarnation of the Honda Jazz is only available with a hybrid powertrain that combines a 1.5-litre petrol engine and two electric motors but no gearbox.
 What’s important to know is that it’s quiet and relaxed unless you accelerate hard, and that it’s very efficient; nearly 63mpg is the result.

 The latest Jazz gets a much better touchscreen than before, plus a rugged new Crosstar trim with a bit of SUV-influenced styling.
 It still has the cinema-style ‘Magic Seats’ in the back and plenty of room, so you’ll find it’s more spacious than the Ford Fiesta or Renault Clio.
 The Jazz still typically appeals to a different buyer than those two cars, but it’s certainly worth a look if you want a roomy, cheap-to-run car.

-Toyota’s styling department is on a roll at the moment, with the new Toyota Yaris sharing only badges with its predecessor.
+Toyota’s styling department is on a roll at the moment, with the latest Toyota Yaris sharing only badges with its predecessor.
 It’ll now attract buyers on its looks alone, rather than relying on the hybrid engine to steal sales from rivals.
 The new Yaris is exclusively offered as a hybrid but it’s no longer the only hybrid supermini, so Toyota couldn’t rest on its laurels.